 "The creature soared into the sky and all the boy had to cling to was his spear.
 He could not hold fast with his legs.
 The dragon's gullet is almost as wide as a boy is tall.
 But that child hung on and did not fear the Lord of the Dead.
 He was determined to destroy the demon.
 He twisted the spear, drove it deep.
 Then the dragon felt the stab.
 It reared over, high above the rocks and the boy fell."

 Tesana let the folds of her clothing settle before she spoke again.
-"After we laid his broken body low in the earth, all those who still lived left."
+"After we sang over his broken bones and lay them in the earth next to his father's, all those who still lived left."

 "All except for you."

 "Yes.
 My fate will be decided here.
 As will yours."
-She stepped forward.
+She stood and stepped forward.
 "What other weapons did you bring?
 I heard more than just the sword."